RebeccaA79/School_District_Analysis/README.md

 2. School Summary Impacts:

-3. How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?
+With the exception of Thomas High School, there were no impacts to the School Summary Anaysis data for the remaining high schools See the next bullet on how Thomas High School was impacted.

-The passing math, reading, and overall percentages for Thomas High School declined (approximately 25%) once the ninth-grade math and reading scores were replaced.
+3. The passing math, reading, and overall percentages for Thomas High School declined (approximately 25%) once the ninth-grade math and reading scores were replaced.
 In the updated School Summary, Thomas High School’s performance is significantly lower in comparison to the other schools.

 4. How does replacing the ninth-grade scores affect the following:

     a.
 Math and reading scores by grade

-    The math and reading scores for 9th grade at Thomas High School was updated to NaN.
+    The math and reading scores for 9th grade at Thomas High School were updated to NaN.
     Math and reading scores for all other grades and High Schools  remained unchanged.

     b.
-Scores by school spending

-    Scores by school spending category were not impacted.

-    c.
-Scores by school size

-    d.
-Scores by school type
+Scores by school spending, school size, and school type

+    There were no impacts to scores categorized by school spending, school size, or school type.

 ## Summary
 Summarize four changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs.